 The 2025 Colorado Health IT Roadmap vision statements stem from the 2021 Roadmap goals, as they remain critical to the work of health technology in Colorado.
-These statements, separate and together, paint a future that we continue to work toward and center our work on achieving.
+These statements, both separately and together, paint a future that we continue to work toward and center our work on achieving.

-- Coloradans, providers, payers, community partners, and state, local, and Tribal agencies share data and have equitable access to needed health and social information, while upholding data sovereignty. - 2.
-Coloradans access high-quality, in-person, virtual, and remote health services that are coordinated through information and technology systems. - 3.
-Colorado improves health equity through the inclusive and innovative use of trusted health IT and digital health solutions.
+- 1. Coloradans, providers, payers, community partners, and state, local, and Tribal agencies share data and have access to needed health and community information parity, while upholding data sovereignty. - 2.
+Coloradans access high-quality, inperson, virtual, and remote health services that are coordinated through information and technology systems. - 3.
+Colorado improves health parity through the inclusive and innovative use of trusted health IT and digital health solutions.